 This parameter is used to specify the number of fields in the layout.
 If more format fields are defined than specified in the HFM parameter, they will be ignored and will not print.
-The HFM was set to a value of 5 in the format used to create the sample in Error!
-Reference source not found..
+The HFM was set to a value of 5 in the format used to create the sample in Figure 4-2.
 This means that a total of five format fields are to be generated.
 If the HFM were changed to 4, only the first four format fields would be generated.
+The HFM value should never be larger that the fields that are actually sent.
+This would cause the printer to produce corrupt images.